 As daylight came, New Englanders grew calmer, but the following night fear returned that the earth would open up and engulf the cities.
 Frightened citizens packed the churches through the night.

 In the end, no one was even seriously hurt by the 1727 earthquake, though chimneys toppled and buildings cracked.
 Some observed other changes in the natural landscape.
 Marshland that was unplantable in some spots was elevated and became useful acreage.
 Springs were altered and some wells improved in quality.

 The ministers, meanwhile, used the 1727 earthquake to inspire the recalcitrant to return to church.
 They urged the pious to rededicate themselves to living godly lives.
 Medford, Mass., like many other towns, held a day of fasting.

-All agreed, though, that while the mechanics of an earthquake were not understood, it definitely emanated from God.
+All agreed, though, that while the mechanics of the earthquake were not understood, it definitely emanated from God.
 And while God had not punished New Englanders with a deadly quake, he was nonetheless expressing his displeasure.

 Writers attributed the 1727 earthquake to a laundry list of sins: adultery, sodomy, excessive consumption of alcohol, failing to keep the Sabbath, failing to support one's family, swearing and disrespect of ministers.